jrasmusson/swiftui/SampleApps/WeatherySwiftUI/README.md

 ### Summary

-So in summary, when converting an application from `UIKit` to SwiftUI know that:
+In SwiftUI:

 - layout is done with `HStack`, `VStack` and `Spacer`.
-- not all UIKit elements are present in SwiftUI
-- while there is no Auto Layout, SwiftUI offers much in the way of defaults (don't fight it).
+- SwiftUI uses lots of defaults
-- expect to extract lots of little subviews
+- Expect lots of little subviews
-- data bindings are used to keep controls and data in sync
+- Data is bound via property wrappers

 ### Source